borgbase/docs.borgbase.com/faq/index.md

 So the upload speed is not always the main bottleneck.
 Depending on your setup, you should also watch out for CPU usage or disk IO.
 It's usually difficult to improve uplink speed, but if you are CPU- or IO-limited, there are a few settings you can tune.
 Just be aware of the trade-offs.
 Maybe you are OK with a slower initial backup in order to have a smaller well-compressed backup in the future.
 So here some steps you can take to speed you backups:

+- Avoid congested times of the day: Many users set their backups to run at midnight UTC, which can lead to backups being slower at that time.
+On the hour tends to be more busy too.
+To enjoy the best speeds, set your backups to run at random times.
-- First see this [official FAQ](https://borgbackup.readthedocs.io/en/master/faq.html#why-is-my-backup-so-slow) on steps to speed up backups.
+- See the [official FAQ](https://borgbackup.readthedocs.io/en/master/faq.html#why-is-my-backup-so-slow) on steps to speed up backups using different Borg flags.
 - Make sure you choose an appropriate [compression level](https://borgbackup.readthedocs.io/en/stable/usage/help.html?highlight=compression#borg-help-compression) for your data.
 In general `lz4` (fast, but low compression) `zstd,3` (medium compression) and `zstd,8` (high compression) will work well.
 - Ensure the local [files cache](https://borgbackup.readthedocs.io/en/stable/usage/create.html#description) is working correctly.
 By default Borg will compare `ctime,size,inode` and process the file if either changes.
 If you have e.g. a network file system with unstable inodes, try using `--files-cache ctime,size`
 - On Linux: Use the BBR congestion algorithm, instead of the default cubic.
 Users have reported a 6x speedup after making this change.
 This feature needs to be enabled on the *sending* side and works best on **low bandwith connections**.
 Clients sending from data centers will likely not see an improvement, as reported by [APNIC](https://blog.apnic.net/2019/11/01/bbr-evaluation-at-a-large-cdn/).
 Add the below lines to `/etc/sysctl.conf` and apply with `sysctl -p`.